jmstipanowich/Movie-Data-Repo/README.md

 ## Submitting your Project

 To submit your project in Canvas, you will need to create and upload PDF versions of four project deliverables.
 After your project is submitted, you must then add a media comment with the recording of your live presentation.
+You will also need to submit URLs to your GitHub repository and blog post in separate assignments.

 **Please note: We need to receive your complete submission at least 24 hours before your review to confirm that you are prepared for the review.
 If you wish to revise your submission, please do so no later than 3 hours before your review so that we can have time to look at your updated materials.**

 ### Presentation Slides PDF Creation

 1. Save or export your presentation as a PDF from the program in which you created it.
 2. Give it a short descriptive file name (e.g. `presentation.pdf`).
 3. Include a copy of the PDF in your GitHub repository.